Auto Cherry-Picker: Learning from High-quality Generative Data Driven by Language: Experiments

 \section{Experiments}

-We first validate the proposed CLIS metric from two perspectives: 1) its correlation with image fidelity of generated samples and 2) the performance gain observed in downstream tasks when using CLIS as a training data filter.
-Next, we proceed to verify the effectiveness of the ACP system on several downstream tasks and demonstrate its potential for continuous scaling up of data size.
-We verify the designed modules in ACP via a series of ablation studies.
+We first introduce experiments set up in Sec.~\ref{sec:imp}.
+We then validate CLIS in Sec.~\ref{sec:stu-eff} from two perspectives: 1) its correlation with image fidelity of generated samples and 2) its correlation with the performance gain in downstream tasks.
+Next, we demonstrate ACP's effectiveness on several downstream tasks and demonstrate its potential for continuous scaling up of data size in Sec.~\ref{sec:syn}.
+We validate the designed modules in ACP via a series of ablation studies in Sec.~\ref{sec:abla}.
+More results are available in the supplementary material.
+All the source code and datasets will be available to the public.